Better than the old version in lots of small ways, dependable family transport, hybrid version is genuinely useful

 Why do people like it so much?

 Well, there’s the question – it’s quite a neat little family SUV, sitting alongside the C-Class in Merc’s parallel universe range of slightly bloated soft-roaders.
-It looks alright, not too ridiculous, it drives decently and there’s plenty of room for the family.
+It looks alright, not too ridiculous, it drives decently and there’s enough room for the family.
 Plus it gets some fun tech.

 Well, you’ve got the now ubiquitous ginormo-touchscreen on the inside that draws the eye as soon as you get onboard.
-The GLC has almost done away with buttons, but the set-up is still decent here.
 The aircon controls are always available in the corners and the graphics are fairly crisp and intuitive.
+The GLC has almost done away with buttons, and the haptic touch controls remain a pain to operate.
+The idea is that you use voice control, but it’s hit-and-miss at best.

 The other tech excitement comes from the powertrain department: all the basic petrol and diesel versions of the car come with at least 48V mild hybrid tech as standard, which means a beefier starter motor for extended periods with the engine off, including the odd shutdown going down a hill or suchlike.
 But there are plug-in hybrid versions of the car available with both petrol and diesel engines.

-You’d think so, the way everyone expects us to get excited about 30 miles of electric power that runs out quickly, but the PHEV versions of the GLC are rated for around 60 to 80 miles of WLTP range, which is actually pretty good.
+You’d think so, the way everyone expects us to get excited about 30 miles of electric power that runs out quickly, but the PHEV versions of the GLC are rated for around 60 to 80 miles of WLTP range, which is very impressive.
 Even better, they come with 11kW onboard chargers as standard, but you can option CCS fast charging at 60kW to juice up even quicker.
 It’s the plug-in hybrid that thinks it’s a real electric car.

 On UK roads and cold-to-mild temperatures, we managed nearly 60 miles from the battery.
 That’s enough to cope with most people’s commuting round trips, meaning you’d be using cheap(er) electric top-ups to deal with the daily grind.
 That’s not a small thing.